d28b/html-slides/README.md

 The slide shows an image ([img tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img)) on the right side (400 pixels), and uses the remaining 600 pixels on the left for the slide title ([h1 tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/h1)) and the bullet points ([ul tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul), [ol tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol), [li tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li)).

-The template contains examples for positioning text and images, inserting tables, or adding notes for the presenter.
+The template contains examples for positioning text and images, and inserting tables.

 ### SVG slides

 The SVG format (`slides/slide-name.inc.svg`) is suitable for slides with vector graphics, such as diagrams or schematics.
 Such slides can be drawn using [Inkscape](https://inkscape.org) or any other software capable of saving or exporting SVG files.

 The SVG document (page) must be 1000 x 600 pixels in size (`width="1000" height="600"`).
-The SVG code undergoes some some cleanup while importing.
+The SVG code undergoes some cleanup while importing.
 In particular, Inkscape-specific information and default IDs (e.g., *rect1098*) are removed.

 ## Building the slides with *deploy*